 10 drops Rosemary essential oil

-Regardless of their hair type, everybody can benefit from a herbal hair rinse.
+Regardless of our hair type, we can all benefit from a herbal hair rinse.
 It reduces product build-up and balances the scalp's pH.

 2 cups distilled Water